China Aerospace Corporation Agila 2 Long March 3B Rocket Launch

 Xichang Satellite Launch Center, People's Republic of China

-Launch Complex 2 (LC-2) has witnessed the launch of 124 rockets, including 124 orbital launch attempts.
-While Xichang Satellite Launch Center, People's Republic of China, has been the site for 237 rocket launches.
+The Launch Complex 2 (LC-2) launch pad has hosted 124 rocket launches, including 124 orbital launch attempts.
+The Xichang Satellite Launch Center, People's Republic of China launch site has been the location for 240 total rocket launches.

 The Xichang Satellite Launch Center is a spaceport in China.
 It is located in Zeyuan Town, northwest of Xichang, Liangshan Yi Autonomous Prefecture in Sichuan.